uvarc/rc-learning/content/courses/python_introduction/dictionaries_sets.md

 ---
 title: Dictionaries
 toc: true
-type: docs
+type: book
 draft: false
 weight: 60
-menu:
-  python_introduction:
-    parent: Introduction to Programming in Python
-    weight: 60
 ---

 So far the compound types we have studied have been _ordered_.
 We access elements by integer _indices_ numbered from 0 to N-1, where N is the total number of elements.
 Dictionaries, in contrast, are _unordered_.
 Elements are accessed by a _key_ which may be of any immutable type.
 If a tuple is used as a key, no elements of the tuple may be mutable.
 Keys must be _unique_ (no duplication)

-The key corresponds to a _value_ which may be of any type, including mutable types such as lists.
+The key corresponds to a _value_.
+The value may be of any type, including mutable types such as lists.
 The dictionary consists of all key-value pairs.
 Dictionaries themselves are _mutable_ and may be of any length up to the limits of the system.
 Dictionaries can be nested, i.e. the value may itself be a dictionary.

 Dictionaries are denoted by curly braces `{}`.
 A key-value pair is separated by a colon `:`.